 65.90% of the population is literate in Nepal, however, only 18% of the population is financially literate.
 So, we brought Fin-Teach project to change this number.

 -Asmita Adhikari, Treasurer, Entrepreneurs Nepal; Project Director, Fin-Teach

 This module, designed after two years of rigorous hard work, and crafted to suit Nepali students by making several improvements in the process, will surely turn out to be a milestone in promoting financial literacy in Nepal.

 -Manoj Gyawali, CEO, Jyoti Bikas Bank

-After formally launching the project organizing a mega event in Kathmandu within a month, Fin-Teach will be reaching out to a number of schools nationwide with an aim to make school-age children financially literate since their early-age.
-The project seeks to enhance the financial literacy of the targeted groups and improve their tendency towards usage of financial services.
+After formally launching the project organizing a mega event in Kathmandu within a month, Fin-Teach will be reaching out to a number of schools nationwide with an aim to make school-age children financially literate from their early age.
+The project seeks to enhance the financial literacy of the targeted groups and improve their tendency towards the usage of financial services.

-Over the course of two-years-long project duration, Fin-Teach expects to directly reach and influence 5 lakh students and young entrepreneurs.
+Over the course of a two-year-long project duration, Fin-Teach expects to directly reach and influence 5 lakh students and young entrepreneurs.